 These consolidated financial statements are prepared on the basis that the Company will continue as a going concern, which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business in the foreseeable future.
-As at January 31, 2024, the Company had a deficit of \$10,812,769 (2023 - \$9,626,924) and a net loss and comprehensive loss of \$1,185,845 (2023 - \$1,328,644) and anticipates that losses will be incurred in future periods.
+As at January 31, 2025, the Company had a deficit of \$11,965,513 (2024 - \$10,812,769) and has incurred a net loss and comprehensive loss of \$1,152,744 (2024 - \$1,185,845) for the years then ended and anticipates that losses will be incurred in future periods.
 If the Company is to continue as a going concern and meet its corporate objectives, it will require additional financing through debt or equity issuances or other available means.
 There is no assurance that the Company will be able to obtain adequate financing in the future or that such financing will be available on terms advantageous to the Company.
 These conditions indicate the existence of material uncertainties that may cast significant doubt about the Company's ability to continue as a going concern.
 These consolidated financial statements do not include any adjustments relating to the recoverability and classification of recorded asset amounts and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.